Alan Jeffrey Giacomin

 Alan Jeffrey Giacomin (born April 1, 1959, in Kingston, Ontario, Canada) is a professor of chemical engineering at Queen's University in Kingston, Ontario, and cross-appointed in the Department of Mechanical & Materials Engineering, and of Physics, Engineering Physics, and Astronomy.
-He has been editor-in-chief of Physics of Fluids since 2016.
+He was editor-in-chief of Physics of Fluids from 2016 to mid-2025.
 He holds the Tier 1 Canada Research Chair in Rheology from the Canadian government's Natural Sciences and Engineering Research Council.
 Since 2017, Giacomin has been President of the Canadian Society of Rheology.

 Education

 Giacomin graduated from St. Thomas High School (Quebec) in Pointe-Claire, Quebec.
 He later went to Queen's University and completed a B.Sc.
 Honours in chemical engineering in 1981.
 He then completed a M.Sc. in chemical engineering in 1983 at Queen's University.
 Following this, Giacomin joined Professor John Dealy's group at McGill University and completed a Ph.D. in chemical engineering in 1987.